www.animallaw.info

 CREDIT(S)

 Sec.
-7. (a) Any animal found running at large in violation of a quarantine declared under section 1 of this chapter may be impounded as provided in the quarantine order, in the area or quarters provided by the board of county commissioners.
-During such period of time the owner may obtain possession of the animal by doing all of the following:
+7. (a) An animal found running at large in violation of a quarantine declared under section 2 of this chapter may be impounded as provided in the quarantine order, in the area or quarters provided by the board of county commissioners.
+During the quarantine period the owner may obtain possession of the animal by doing all of the following:

-(1) Paying the expenses of the animal's board, and all tax or license fees which may be due and unpaid on the animal.
+(1) Paying the expenses of the animal's board and all tax or license fees that are due and unpaid on the animal.

 (2) Having the animal vaccinated and paying for the vaccination or furnishing evidence that the animal was vaccinated during the previous twelve (12) months.